sunitachaulagain/MoodMate/README.md

 - Connect to ZenQuotes API or local `quotes.json`
 - Show a quote based on the user’s selected mood

+###(whats done here : intregrated Zen API to generate random quotes in a homepage, and user entered personalized quotes in a seperate page after adding mood, because personilized quotes API is not free.)

 ### 🕔 **Day 5 – Dashboard**

 - Add recent entries section